Save Our Stoneham Proposition 2½ campaign logo

 Mail-In Ballot Information

-Mail-in ballots are available for this election and can be requested online before December 2nd at 5:00 PM.
-Upon receiving your ballot, you may either mail it back or drop it off at Town Hall before election day.
+If you already requested your ballot, you may still mail it back or drop it off at Town Hall before election day.

 Absentee Ballot Information